Skip to main content

 () => string (default generateID)

-Used to generate ids for rules and groups without them (or clones that need a new id).
-By default, QueryBuilder generates valid v4 UUIDs per RFC 4122, using the crypto package if available or a Math.random()-based method otherwise.
+Generates ids for rules and groups without them, or clones needing new ids.
+Default generates valid v4 UUIDs per RFC 4122 using crypto package or Math.random() fallback.

 accessibleDescriptionGenerator